jaeschrich/Spark/README.md

+# Spark.js

+## What is Spark.js?

 Spark.js is a JavaScript Framework designed to make writing JavaScript on the client-side like writing a desktop application.
+With Spark.js, you can write HTML from JavaScript, so removing the middleman from your JavaScript and your HTML.

+## Why use Spark.js?

+Spark.js is very clean, in that the code is self descriptive, and doesn't require unnecessary characters.
 For example, in jQuery you do this to make a button with JavaScript:
 ```HTML
 <!doctype html>
 <html>